 - Inform her of the true price and try getting the sale

 - Put her on hold, take a breath, take her off hold and say…

-My book, How to Start a Home-Based Gift Basket Business, provides a statistic that puts this situation in perspective.
+The book, How to Start a Home-Based Gift Basket Business, includes a statistic that puts this situation in perspective.

 It states that if you’re able to get three percent of 100 orders, and those orders are calculated with a formula that makes you money, you’re a successful designer and brilliant negotiator.